Last updated 10 March 2020.

 Dr Daniele Macchini, an Intensive Care Unit physician in Bergamo, a city near Milan, shared his experience of working in a hospital where exhausted staff battle to save patients.
 His Facebook post was picked up in an Italian newspaper and translated on Twitter by Dr Silvia Stringhini, an epidemiologist and researcher based at the Geneva University's Institute of Global Health.

 Below is the text of the translation, which you can also read in the thread above.
-As context, 80% of people with coronavirus experience mild symptoms, but an acute form of the illness can lead to life-threatening pneumonia.
-The elderly are particularly vulnerable.
+As context, an acute form of the coronavirus illness can lead to life-threatening pneumonia, with the elderly particularly vulnerable.

 Dr Daniele Macchini's post, translated by Dr Silvia Stringhini